Logo

 Should I fix my mortgage?

 If you’re on a variable rate mortgage or your current fixed rate mortgage deal is coming to an end, we recommend looking at both fixed rate and variable deals to compare what’s available.

 During periods of market volatility, a fixed deal can protect you from fluctuations.
 For example, in the 1990s and early 2000s when interest rates fluctuated between 3.5% and 14.88%, those lucky enough to fix at the lower end of the scale were offered a lot of protection.

 Equally, a variable rate mortgage can offer an opportunity to access lower interest rates and therefore lower monthly repayments.
 To understand whether a variable rate might suit you, calculate what your monthly repayments would be with the current market rates on variable mortgages.
-To test your affordability, calculate your monthly repayments by adding the following to current variable rates:
+To test your affordability, calculate your monthly repayments by adding the following to your current variable rates:

 • Current rate + 1%: Can you still afford the monthly cost?